AlexandreFlament/L1-2023-C-Project/README.md

 How to remove a shape ?
 First, get the ID of the shape you want to remove from the list of shapes (Option B).
 Then, using option C, write the ID of the shape and it will be removed.
-Note that there will be no warning or whatever of the sort if the ID is wrong or doesn't exist.
+Note that there will be no warning whatsoever if the ID is wrong or doesn't exist.

 How to exit ?
-Either using option F or with ctrl+c
+Either by using option F or with ctrl+c.
 ```

 ### Option F